Seoul Subway Line 1: Electrification

-Seoul Subway Line 1 is powered by 1500 V direct current between Cheongnyangni station and Seoul Station, and by 25000 V alternating current elsewhere.
+Seoul Subway Line 1 is powered by 1500 V direct current on the underground tunnel segment between Cheongnyangni station and Seoul station, and by 25000 V alternating current (60 Hertz frequency) on the rest of the line.
+Underground DC system was implemented in order to prevent possible telecommunication malfunction by AC current on telephone lines, following the opposition from the Ministry of Postal Service (currently Ministry of Science and ICT).
 Because of this different manner of offering electric current, there are neutral sections between Cheongnyangni station and Hoegi station, as well as between Seoul Station and Namyeong station.
+All Line 1 rolling stock are similarly required to be multi-system compatible with both electrification systems.